mystery000/devopsx/docs/getting-started.rst

 Getting started
 ===============

-Here we will help you get started with effectively using gptme.
+Here we will help you get started with effectively using devopsx.

 Installation